 Interested in joining our team?
 Check out the employment page for openings.

 Our admin staff supports students, instructors and one another.
-Admin positions are in the beautiful Presidio of San Francisco, Midpines in the High Sierra and Joshua Tree.
-We make our different locations work through Google Hangouts, a device called The Alien and general enjoyment of one another's company.
+Admin positions are remote, Midpines in the High Sierra, McLaren Park for the Challenge Ropes Course and Joshua Tree.
+We make our different locations work through Google Hangouts and general enjoyment of one another's company.

 Departments are: Program Team, Student Services, Advancement, Finance, Human Resources and Operations